japila-books/spark-sql-internals/docs/aggregations/TungstenAggregationIterator.md

 `TungstenAggregationIterator` frees up the memory associated with [UnsafeFixedWidthAggregationMap](#hashMap) if [the map is empty](#mapIteratorHasNext).

-`TungstenAggregationIterator` registers a [task completion listener](#TaskCompletionListener) that is executed at the end of this task.
+`TungstenAggregationIterator` registers a [task completion listener](#TaskCompletionListener) to be executed at the end of this task.

 `TungstenAggregationIterator` is an `Iterator[UnsafeRow]` (indirectly as a [AggregationIterator](AggregationIterator.md)) and so is a data structure that allows to iterate over a sequence of `UnsafeRow`s.
 The sequence of `UnsafeRow`s is partition data.